Festivals by Destination

 Touted as the highlight of Singapore's cultural calendar, catering to discerning arts fans and acclaimed for its offering of avant-garde performances.

 Across Thailand, Songkran celebrations take place for as long as a week.
-The Thai New Year is a Buddhist festival and perhaps the most important public vacation in the country.
+The Thai New Year is a Buddhist festival and perhaps the most important public holiday in the country.
 The date marks the end of the dry season and the beginning of the annual rains, with this in mind, it is de rigeur for revellers to throw water at one another.
 This is arguably the highlight of the festival and the only option for visitors it to embrace it and get wet!
 Thais visit their local temples to pray and Buddha images across the nation are cleaned to bring luck and prosperity for the year to come.

 Pha That Luang, meaning the Great Stupa, in the Laotian capital Vientiane is a shrine to a relic of Buddha believed to be his breastbone.
 This important stupa has come to be the national symbol of Laos.
-A 3 day religious festival is held at full moon in November and many Buddhists travel from neighboring countries for the occasion.
-There is a "wax castle" procession led by monks from Wat Si Muang in the city center to That Luang that circulates That Luang three times in honour of Buddha and to boost karma for rebirth into a better life.
+A 3 day religious festival is held at full moon in November and many Buddhists travel from neighbouring countries for the occasion.
+There is a "wax castle" procession led by monks from Wat Si Muang in the city centre to That Luang that circulates That Luang three times in honour of Buddha and to boost karma for rebirth into a better life.
 Laypeople carry incense and candles as offerings.
 There is a firework display that symbolises an offering of flowers of light to Buddha and folk, popular music and drama performances.

 Waisak is the celebration of Buddha's birth, enlightenment and death and is the holiest day in the Buddhist calendar.
 It is celebrated across the Buddhist world, although on different days and under different names.
-In Indoneseia, Waisak is observed during the full moon in May and celebrations center on the UNESCO World Heritage Borobudur temple in Java, built in the 9th century during the Hindu-Buddhist empires and the largest Buddhist structure on earth (Java is now a predominantly Muslim island).
-It is a colorful affair with processions carrying holy water and candles.
+In Indoneseia, Waisak is observed during the full moon in May and celebrations centre on the UNESCO World Heritage Borobudur temple in Java, built in the 9th century during the Hindu-Buddhist empires and the largest Buddhist structure on earth (Java is now a predominantly Muslim island).
+It is a colourful affair with processions carrying holy water and candles.
 Buddhist monks in their saffron robes circle the temple in a ritual called Pradaksina, then puja lanterns are released into the night sky as a symbol of light and enlightenment.

 The annual Black Necked Crane Festival takes place each November, in the Phobjikha valley of Bhutan, a protected area for the Black-necked cranes.
 The occasion marks the arrival of the endangered and majestic bird which is so intrinsic to the daily lives of the local people during the winter months whilst also serving to generate awareness about the conservation of the rare species.
 Large numbers of locals gather for the occasion, and children wearing crane costumes perform choreographed routines in front of the Gangteng Monastery giving it a truly authentic feel.
 Encompassed by the majestic Himalayas, this is the perfect opportunity to really immerse yourself in Bhutan's fascinating culture.